que-liu/que-liu.github.io/_pages/about.md

 Experience
 ======
 I am currently a research assistant in the HCI research group advised by [Prof.Diego Gómez-Zará](https://www.dgomezara.cl/) from [Department of Computer Science and Engineering](https://cse.nd.edu/) at [University of Notre Dame](https://www.nd.edu/).
-Previously, I was fortunate to participate in the Remote Mini-Crowd Undergraduate Summer Research Program focused on code translation in software engineering supervised by [Prof. Darko Marinov](https://mir.cs.illinois.edu/marinov/).
+Previously, I was fortunate to participate in the Remote Mini-Crowd Undergraduate Summer Research Program focused on code translation in software engineering supervised by [Prof. Darko Marinov](https://mir.cs.illinois.edu/marinov/) from [Department of Computer Science](https://siebelschool.illinois.edu/) at [University of Illinois at Urbana-Champaign](https://www.illinois.edu/).

 Research Interest
 ======